 The term "insect" refers to a distinct taxonomic class.
-However, it is used generically throughout this monograph to represent a multitude of bugs, including arachnids.
+However, it is used generically throughout this topic to represent a multitude of bugs, including arachnids.
 Encounters with insects or arachnids can result in bites or stings.

 Bites stem from puncture with a proboscis (animal head appendage) or fangs, or from chewing with mouth parts.
 Depending on the source, bites range from being immediately painful to completely unfelt, and health consequences may be caused by local trauma, the injection of various substances (irritants, venoms, poisons, toxins, anesthetics, enzymes, anticoagulants), disease transmission, secondary infection, or systemic allergic reactions (rare).

 Stings from insects are administered from ovipositors (animal organs used for laying eggs that may also inject various noxious substances) or modified ovipositors (e.g., barbed stingers of bees and wasps).
 Stings are almost always immediately painful.
 Reactions range from local irritation and swelling to life-threatening anaphylactic reactions.